 Whilst playing melodeon for and dancing with a few Morris sides, he got into the ceilidh band scene, playing in, amongst others, Trunkles, The Suffolk Bell & Horseshoe Band and RSVP.

-Following a dance exchange to Angers, France, he was inspired by the group Ellebore to play French tunes.
+Following a dance exchange to Angers, France, he was inspired by the group Ellebore to play French music.
 The hurdy gurdy followed in the mid ’80s and the inspiration continued, aided by the brilliant Blowzabella and umpteen visits to French festivals, meeting up with other like minded souls, and thus Bof!